 At least 36 killed on Maui as fires burn through Hawaii and thousands race to escape

-At least 36 people have died, according to a statement from Maui County late Wednesday that said no other details were available.
-Officials said earlier that 271 structures were damaged or destroyed and dozens of people injured.
-The 2018 Camp Fire in California killed at least 85 people, destroyed nearly 19,000 homes, businesses and other buildings, and virtually razed the town of Paradise.
+At least 36 people have died, Maui County said in a news release late Wednesday, adding that no other details were available.
+Officials said earlier that 271 structures had been damaged or destroyed and dozens of people had been injured.
+It is the deadliest fire since the 2018 Camp Fire in California, which killed at least 85 people and virtually razed the town of Paradise.

 Lahaina residents Kamuela Kawaakoa and Iiulia Yasso described a harrowing escape under smoke-filled skies Tuesday afternoon.
 The couple and their 6-year-old son got back to their apartment after a quick dash to the supermarket for water, and only had time to grab a change of clothes and run as the bushes around them caught fire.